 The Problem: What happens when you give poor families cash, no strings attached?

-In 2015, wealthy countries cumulatively spent over US$131 billion in development aid.1 Nearly all of this assistance is provided as in-kind contributions (such as food, fertilizers, or textbooks) or services (such as business training) that involve substantial administration and management costs.
-The proliferation of cell phones and last-mile payments infrastructure (such as mobile banking) has made transferring cash directly to the poor fast, reliable, and inexpensive.
-As a result, a growing community of researchers, development practioners, and donors is asking whether simply giving poor households cash can be more cost-effective than traditional aid.
-However, a common critique of cash transfer programs is that this money can be misused.
+In 2015, wealthy countries cumulatively spent over US$131 billion in development aid.1 Nearly all of this assistance is provided as in-kind contributions (such as food, fertilizers, or textbooks) or services (such as business training) that involve substantial administrative costs.
+However, the proliferation of cell phones and last-mile payments infrastructure (such as mobile banking) has made transferring cash directly to the poor fast, reliable, and inexpensive.
+As a result, a growing number of researchers, development practitioners, and donors are asking whether simply giving poor households cash can be more cost-effective than traditional aid.

-Over the past few decades, large government-run cash transfer programs for poor citizens have become increasingly common.
-Over thirty countries have implemented conditional cash transfer (CCT) programs, which provide households with cash transfers on the condition that parents invest in the health, nutrition, or education of their children.2 CCTs have generally been successful in reducing poverty and improving education and health outcomes across a variety of contexts, but the program costs of targeting eligible recipients and monitoring the conditions are often substantial.
+In recent decades, large government-run cash transfer programs for poor citizens have become increasingly common.
+More than thirty countries have implemented conditional cash transfer (CCT) programs, which provide households with cash on the condition that parents invest in the health, nutrition, or education of their children.2 CCTs have generally been successful in reducing poverty and improving education and health outcomes across a variety of contexts, but the program costs of targeting and monitoring eligible recipients are often substantial.
 Unconditional cash transfers (UCTs) remove these monitoring costs and allow poor households to decide for themselves how to allocate resources.
 Evidence from Morocco and Malawi has suggested that removing conditionality may reduce costs and also have positive impacts.

-The Research: A randomized evaluation of GiveDirectly’s program in Kenya found that it increased consumption, assets, and food security among recipients and their families.
+The Research: A randomized evaluation of GiveDirectly’s program in Kenya found that it increased consumption, assets, and food security among recipients and their families in the short-run.

-In addition to providing a platform for private donors to invest in a model informed by evidence, GiveDirectly extended the body of research on cash transfers by conducting a randomized evaluation on its own unconditional cash transfer program in partnership with Innovations for Poverty Action (IPA).
-From 2011 to 2013, researchers Johannes Haushofer and Jeremy Shapiro conducted a randomized evaluation in Rarieda, Kenya to measure the impact of UCTs on poor rural households’ economic and psychological well-being.
-While most previous evaluations of cash transfer programs were of small, regular payments, GiveDirectly evaluated large, one-time transfers.
-Within villages receiving UCTs, researchers tested three design features: varying the gender of the recipient, timing of the payments, and size of the transfer.
+GiveDirectly extended the body of research on cash transfers by conducting a randomized evaluation on an early version of its own unconditional cash transfer program in partnership with Innovations for Poverty Action (IPA).
+From 2011 to 2015, researchers Haushofer and Shapiro conducted a randomized evaluation in Rarieda, Kenya to measure the impact of UCTs on poor rural households’ economic and psychological well-being.
+While most previous evaluations of cash transfer programs were of small, regular payments, in this study, the researchers evaluated large, one-time transfers (averaging US$709, PPP-adjusted).
+Within villages receiving UCTs, researchers varied three design features: the gender of the recipient, timing of the payments, and size of the transfer.

 From Research to Action: Rigorous evidence of program effectiveness helped mobilize resources to scale up the program in Kenya and Uganda.